jmnakano-swt/GE-4120-ELECTIVE/Activity 1: Presentation Design Principles/README.md

 For this reason, the design emphasizes the main message, **"FREE COFFEE,"** while keeping the supporting information organized and easy to read.

 The overall design uses a clean and simple appearance.
-The brown-and-white color scheme helps maintain a professional and uncluttered look while allowing the main message to stand out.
+The **brown-and-white color scheme** helps maintain a warm, inviting, and uncluttered look while allowing the main message to stand out.

+The brown color also complements the coffee theme and gives the poster a warm and welcoming visual impression.

 The goal was not to add unnecessary elements, but to make sure that the existing information was presented in a way that was clear, organized, and easy for the audience to understand.